Incendo/awesome-minecraft/README.md

 - [BlueMap](https://github.com/BlueMap-Minecraft/BlueMap) - A Minecraft mapping tool that creates 3D models of your Minecraft worlds and displays them in a web viewer.
 - [dynmap](https://github.com/webbukkit/dynmap) - A set of Minecraft mods that provide a real time web-based map system for various Minecraft server implementations.
+- [pl3xmap](https://github.com/pl3xgaming/Pl3xMap) - High performance webmap for Bukkit-based server platforms aiming to be usable for navigation.
+No 3D views.
 - [Minecraft-Overviewer](https://github.com/overviewer/Minecraft-Overviewer) - Render high-resolution maps of a Minecraft world with a Leaflet powered interface.

 ## Other